-Back to Long Island.
 ND-98 finished the transmission and leaned back in his chair.
 The tension in the room crackled.
 Then, suddenly, the Nazi reply came back loud and clear.
 Tell us about troop movements, it said, and about arms and aircraft production.
 The Bureau, in turn, was happy to comply.
 Through ND-98 and his telegraph key, it sent lots of information...all carefully prepared to convince the Nazis it was genuine without divulging anything of real value.

-Oh, and from time to time, we'd insert false information (carefully cleared with the Army and Navy) that would misdirect the Nazi government and aid the Allied cause.
+Oh, and from time to time, the FBI would insert false information (carefully cleared with the Army and Navy) that would misdirect the Nazi government and aid the Allied cause.
 This was the icing on the cake.
-In key situations, ND-98’s radio allowed us to suggest that we were going to attack in one place on a certain date.
-German military leaders, accordingly, would mass their defenses there when, in reality, we were attacking another location, less well defended because of the false intelligence.
+In key situations, ND-98’s radio allowed us to suggest that the Allies were going to attack in one place on a certain date.
+German military leaders, accordingly, would mass their defenses there when, in reality, the attacks happened in another location, less well defended because of the false intelligence.
 ND-98 was able to help in the many Allied battlefield successes through the D-Day invasion at Normandy.

 The length of ND-98’s string of broadcasts and his role in providing disinformation at key phases of the war made this double-agent one of the Bureau’s most successful intelligence operations during World War II.

-Permission for use of the photo of Abwehr chief Wilhelm Canaris meets with Nazi leaders was kindly granted by the Museum Of Tolerance Multimedia Learning Center, The Simon Wiesenthal Center, Los Angeles, California.
+Permission for use of the photo of Abwehr chief Wilhelm Canaris meeting with Nazi leaders was kindly granted by the Museum of Tolerance Multimedia Learning Center, The Simon Wiesenthal Center, Los Angeles, California.